smartdevicelink/sdl_evolution/proposals/0149-mt-registration-limitation.md

 ; Transport or Secondary Transport) to trigger resumption.
 If the app is not connected with any of ; the transports listed, its HMIlevel will be kept in NONE and the state stays in NOT_AUDIBLE.
 ; In case an app has multiple AppHMIType, requirements of all of the AppHMITypes are applied.
+;
 ; Possible AppHMITypes: DEFAULT, COMMUNICATION, MEDIA, MESSAGING, NAVIGATION, INFORMATION, SOCIAL, ;                       BACKGROUND_PROCESS, TESTING, SYSTEM, PROJECTION, REMOTE_CONTROL, NONE ; Possible transport types: TCP_WIFI, IAP_CARPLAY, IAP_USB_HOST_MODE, IAP_USB_DEVICE_MODE, IAP_USB,
 ;                           AOA_USB, IAP_BLUETOOTH, SPP_BLUETOOTH
 ;
 ; The default behavior is to always enable resumption.
-If an AppHMIType is not listed in this : section, resumption is enabled for an app with the AppHMIType.
+If an AppHMIType is not listed in this ; section, resumption is enabled for an app with the AppHMIType.
 ; On the other hand, if you want to disable resumption and always keep an app in NONE and ; NOT_AUDIBLE state after registration, specify an empty value for the AppHMIType.
+;
+; NAVIGATION apps, PROJECTION apps and apps that declare themselves as media apps have a special ; exception.
+When these apps do not have any of the transports listed here, they will be still ; resumed into particular HMIlevel defined in LowBandwidthTransportResumptionLevel section.

 ; DEFAULT =
 ; COMMUNICATION =